rubberduck-vba/Rubberduck/README.md

     [HKEY_CLASSES_ROOT\CLSID\{8D052AD8-BBD2-4C59-8DEC-F697CA1F8A66}\InprocServer32]
      ~> [@] ("RetailCoderVBE.Extension")

+In the root folder of the project, there is a *.reg file that will install the necessary registry keys.

+	RetailCoderVBE64.reg

 ###32 bit Office

 In the root folder of the project, there is a *.reg file that will install the necessary registry keys.